fairDataSociety/fairos-connect/README.md

 # Fairdrive Protocol

 This is React component modal which will be used as a proxy for connecting on swarm network using FairOS and Fairdrive Connect.
-# It has not yet been published
-Install the package `yarn add fairdrive-protocol`

 ## Running the repo and installing package locally